Smoke from Bryceville wildfire forces shut down of County Road 119, fire now 75% contained

 Evacuation orders have been lifted in Bryceville, Florida for residents who were affected by the 693-acre wildfire known as Garfield Road Fire.
 As of 7 a.m.
 Friday, the Florida Forest Service (FFS) said the fire is 75 percent contained and isn't spreading.

 Officials said while assessing the damage in the daylight, the situation looks better than previously thought.
-In a noon press conference on Thursday, crews said they are "getting the situation better under control."
-We have learned two structures were destroyed, eight damaged and about 19 barns or sheds were destroyed or impacted as a result of the fire.
-More than 100 homes have also been saved.
+Crews said they are "getting the situation better under control."

+Two structures were destroyed, eight damaged and about 19 barns or sheds were destroyed or impacted as a result of the fire.
+FFS also announced that more than 250 houses have been saved.

-Fire officials said in a press conference Friday morning that there's a 20-acre patch of unburned fuel inside of their fire perimeter so that's what fire rescue will work on all day Friday.
-We're told Thursday night crews were working on a couple of spot fires, firefighters were able to get them under control with water.
+Fire officials said there's a 20-acre patch of unburned fuel inside of their fire perimeter, so that's what fire rescue will work on all day Friday.
+We're told crews were working on a couple of spot fires overnight and firefighters were able to get them under control with water.

-Since the wildfire spread to private property, with homes, officials are trying to minimize the amount of damage they make while fighting the blaze.
+Because the wildfire spread to private property with homes, officials are trying to minimize the amount of damage they make while fighting the blaze.

+As of 11 a.m.
+Friday, only the Nassau County Fire Department remains on the lines.
+Officials hope that they will have the fire 85 percent contained by late Friday or early Saturday morning.

 PHOTOS: First look at the destruction caused by the Garfield Road fire

-Nassau County Emergency Management has lifted the evacuation orders for all residents in the areas of CR-121 and CR-119.
+Nassau County Emergency Management has lifted the evacuation orders for all residents on Thursday in the areas of CR-121 and CR-119.
 Roads have been opened and most of the power has been restored.

 Responders are opening roads to residents of the Bryceville wildfire area now.
 Power in the area has been restored & hotspots being cleared.— NassauEM (@NassauEM) March 23, 2017

-In their final press conference Thursday night, they ask folks who do not live in that area to leave so that they do not hinder with overnight operations as crews continue to contain the fire.
+In their final press conference Thursday night, they asked folks who do not live in that area to leave so that they do not hinder with operations as crews continue to contain the fire.

 "Please give people privacy," said Annalisa Winter, the FFS spokesperson.